Posts

 Making of a road in my village

 Written by my father, Shri Prem Chand Singla, at the age of 77 on 10th August 2024, while reminiscing about his childhood days.
 I think the content has come out as a beautiful story of a progressing India wherein the common man of a village in India, stepped up and worked hard for the upliftment of his community.
 His story touched my heart and I believe, it has the right ingredients to make it to many other hearts.
-Thus, I am publishing it on my blog and wish it reaches the hands of those kindred spirits who find solace in the echoes of the past and cherish the memories that shape our present --------------------------------------------------------------------------------------------------------------------- The Road to Thikriwala: A Path to Progress When I look back on my childhood in Thikriwala, I remember it as a time when life was simple, and the world was no bigger than the fields that stretched out in every direction.
-It was the mid-1950s, and India was finding its footi
+Thus, I am publishing it on my blog and wish it reaches the hands of those kindred spirits who find solace in the echoes of the past and cherish the memories that shape our present --------------------------------------------------------------------------------------------------------------------- The Road to Thikriwala: A Path to Progress When I think of my childhood in Thikriwala now, strange little things return first.
+Not big events.
+Dust rising behind bullock carts.
+Wet mud sticking to chappals during rains.
+Buffaloes sitting right in the middle of the रास्त...

 कबीर - जैसे पूर्णिमा के चाँद !!